How to Use This Calculator

 What is 'overlap rent' or 'double rent'?

 Overlap rent, also known as double rent, is the financial cost incurred when a tenant is simultaneously paying rent for two different properties.
 This typically occurs during a move, where there's a period when both the old and new leases are active.
-It's a common but often significant expense that movers need to budget for, as it can amount to several thousands of dollars.
+For example, at $1,750 and $1,900 per month with 1.5 months of overlap, the total cost is $5,475.

 Why do landlords require a notice period for moving out?

 Landlords require a notice period (typically 30 or 60 days) to allow them sufficient time to find a new tenant and prepare the property for re-rental, minimizing their vacancy period and lost income.
-This clause is a standard part of most lease agreements and is designed to protect the landlord's financial interests, making it difficult for tenants to simply move out without incurring additional rent obligations.
+This clause is a standard part of most lease agreements and is designed to protect the landlord's financial interests.

 Can I break my lease early to avoid overlap rent?

 Breaking a lease early to avoid overlap rent is possible but often comes with penalties, such as paying a termination fee, forfeiting your security deposit, or being responsible for rent until a new tenant is found.
 Review your lease agreement carefully for specific early termination clauses.
-In some cases, landlords may be willing to negotiate an early exit, especially if the market is hot and they can quickly re-rent the property.
+In some cases, landlords may be willing to negotiate an early exit.